 Warm-season vegetable from tropical Asia.
 Large, erect, bushy plant to 6 ft. tall, with big, bold, deeply lobed leaves; the edible pods are produced in leaf joints.
-Grows well under same conditions as sweet corn.
+Grows well under the same conditions as sweet corn.

-Heights up to 8 ft., widths to 1 1/2–2 1/2 ft.
+Annual in heights up to 8 ft. and widths to 1 1/2–2 1/2 ft.
 Blossoms are 3–4 in. wide, wit...

 There are two main kinds of this annual plant: climbing types, which trail over the ground or climb to...